Sean21225/CarBox_Server_New/replit.md

   - Complete API structure: Controllers, Models, Services, Repositories
   - MongoDB and MQTT services integrated for vehicle communication
   - Ready for independent deployment and GitHub upload

+- **July 02, 2025**: Added Docker deployment support for Render
+  - Created Dockerfile with multi-stage build for .NET 8.0 application
+  - Configured Swagger UI to be available in production for endpoint testing
+  - Updated CORS and HTTPS settings for cloud deployment
+  - Added .dockerignore for optimized builds
+  - Created comprehensive deployment guide (DEPLOY.md)
+  - Backend now ready for Docker-based deployment on Render platform

 ## Changelog